-As you plan for the Financial Risk Manager (FRM®) and Energy Risk Professional (ERP®) Exams, we wanted to reiterate that GARP's top priority is the safety of all candidates.
+As you prepare for your Financial Risk Manager (FRM®) Exam, we wanted to reiterate that GARP's top priority is the safety of all candidates.
 During this period of uncertainty, we are taking extra steps to safeguard your health and well-being when taking Exams.

 To help ensure the safety of our candidates and staff, we have put additional exam day testing procedures in place.
 These procedures will be strictly enforced.

 All exam centers will follow local government and health organization requirements.

 If a candidate does not maintain a safe social distance as specified at each center, the proctor will give the candidate a warning.
 After the third warning, an Exam Policy Violation will be completed, and the candidate will promptly be dismissed from the exam room.

 Exam centers may require temperature checks upon entrance.
 They will follow local government and health organization requirements.

 If a candidate’s temperature is above the acceptable local government and health organization requirement, they will not be allowed to sit.

 All candidates and staff will be required to wear protective masks for the duration of the exam session.
 Masks are subject to be inspected upon arrival.

 Candidates will not be allowed to remove the mask until they have left the test site.
 Candidates must ensure proper mask etiquette, with the mask fully covering both their nose and mouth.
 If a candidate refuses to wear their mask, he/she will not be permitted to sit for the Exam, an Exam Policy Violation will be completed, and the candidate will be dismissed from the exam room.